101 Cooking For Two

 Step-by-Step Instructions

-• Chop 1 ยฝ pounds of onions into petals or slices and separate them into individual pieces, about 3 medium-sized onions.
-Add them to a 2-quart or larger crock pot.
-If you are doubling the recipe, 5 quarts or a larger crock pot are needed.
+• Prep onions: Slice 1½ pounds of onions into petals or rings and separate into individual pieces (about 5–6 cups raw).
+Add to a 2-quart or larger crock pot.

 Chopping onions into petals.

-• Add 1 teaspoon of coarse salt, 2 tablespoons of butter, ยฝ teaspoon of black pepper, 1 ยฝ teaspoons Worcestershire sauce, and ยฝ teaspoon of thyme.
-Then, stir them together.
-The butter can go in unmelted, but you must stir in 1 hour or melt it in the microwave beforehand.
+• Season: Add 1 teaspoon of coarse salt, 2 tablespoons of butter, ½ teaspoon of black pepper, 1½ teaspoons of Worcestershire sauce, and ½ teaspoon of thyme.
+Stir to combine.
+(Butter may go in unmelted; stir it after 1 hour or melt first.)

 Adding onion and other ingredients to the crock pot.

-• Cook on high for 9-10 hours with the lid on until it is nicely darker brown.
-Be warned that some crock pots may run hot.
-Please watch for the endpoint of "softened and deep golden brown" for the onions being done, and don't go by time alone.
-Then add 4 cups of beef broth except if using a 2-quart crock pot, only add 2 cups.
+• Caramelize: Cook on HIGH for 9–10 hours with the lid on until the onions are softened and deep golden brown.
+Go by color, not time.
+Then add 4 cups of beef broth—if using a 2-quart crock pot, add only 2 cups now.

 Adding broth to the caramelized onion.

-• Cook on high for at least one hour to combine flavors.
-If using a 2-quart crock pot, add the final 2 cups of broth about 15 minutes before ending.
+• Simmer: Cook on high for at least 1 hour to allow the flavors to combine.
+If using a 2-quart, add the remaining 2 cups of broth about 15 minutes before the end.

 Onion soup in a ladle.

-• Toast crusty bread brushed with butter in the oven or a frying pan.
-Preheat the broiler to high.ย Arrange ramekin or oven-safe bowls on a cookie sheet.
-Ladle hot soup into the bowls and float toasted crusty bread on the soup.
+• Toast & assemble: Toast crusty bread (brushed with butter) in the oven or a frying pan.
+Arrange ramekins or other oven-safe bowls on a sheet pan.
+Ladle hot soup into bowls and float the toasted bread on top.

 Adding toasted crusty bread to onion soup.

-• Cover each bowl with provolone, gruyere, or Swiss cheese
+• Cheese: Cover each bowl with provolone, Gruyère, or Swiss cheese.

 Adding cheese on the toasted bread.

-• Broil until cheese is bubbly and golden, 2-4 minutes.
+• Broil until the cheese is bubbly and golden, 2–4 minutes.

 Spoonful of French Onion soup.